bfauskee/Ynesmexia-alignments-Taxon2025/README.md

 This repo contains four ailgnment files.
 Three are from chloroplast genes and contain many other cheilanthoid ferns.
 The other contains almost exclusively members of Ynesmexia

+All alignment files are in the alignment directory.

 atpA.mafft: Alignment for plastid gene atpA.
 Aligned with MAFFT version 7.05

 rbcL.mafft: Alignment for plastid gene rbcL.
 Aligned with MAFFT version 7.05